On this page

 emails

-Note: Keep your User ID value distinct from the user's email address.
+Note: Keep your user ID value distinct from the user's email address.
 Many systems use an email address as a user identifier, but this isn't recommended, as email addresses often change.
-Using a distinct User ID to identify user resources prevents future issues.
+Using a distinct user ID to identify user resources prevents future issues.

-Note that Okta supports more than those four user attributes.
+Okta supports more than those four user attributes.
 However, these are the base attributes that you must support.
 The full schema of user attributes supported by SCIM 2.0 is described in section 4 of RFC 7643 (opens new window).

 Unique ID